 Prejudice and discrimination blight our world, causing misery to billions and often leading to violence, sometimes in the extreme.
 Discriminatory violence can range from an attack on an individual to war by one country against another – even to genocide, So it is desperately important to understand how such processes work and what leads to them.

-However, there are also affective elements in prejudice: how having those beliefs towards the person or group.
+However, there are also affective elements in prejudice: how having those beliefs towards the person or group makes someone feel.
 Fear?
 Disgust?
 Hate?
 The more intensely an individual feels towards another/others, the harder it is not to act out those feelings – ie: discrimination.

-Henri Tajfel (1982) stated there were 3 elements in the development of prejudice:-
+Henri Tajfel (1982) states there were 3 elements in the development of prejudice:-

 This is learning and absorbing the attitudes and values of the society we live in.
 If a form of prejudice is a norm in that particular society….